Singapore Polo Club: Pitch

 A new type of grass called Desso GrassMaster was installed in 2000 to improve to surface's quality.
 The grass, which is natural grass with enhanced artificial roots, is suitable for polo, Gaelic football and hurling, as well as the other sports played there.

 Facilities

 The ground also has a number of suites and other activities.
 There is a bar and restaurant, riding area, gym, spa, Jacuzzi, swimming pool, as well as two tennis courts and the pitch.

-Other sports

-The following sports are all facilitated there:
+As of 2023, members can rent rooms at the Club to stay in.